Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/FilterFeaturesInScene/README.md

 This sample uses `SceneLayerPolygonFilterSpatialRelationship::Disjoint` to hide all features within the extent of the given geometry.
 You can alternatively use `SceneLayerPolygonFilterSpatialRelationship::Contains` to only show features within the extent of the geometry.

-You can also show or hide features in a scene layer using `ArcGISSceneLayer::setFeatureVisible` or `setFeaturesVisible` and pass in a feature or list of features and a boolean value to set their visibility.
+You can also show or hide features in a scene layer using `ArcGISSceneLayer.setFeatureVisible` or `setFeaturesVisible` and pass in a feature or list of features and a boolean value to set their visibility.

 ## Tags